UseKeyp/oauth2-client-redwood/README.md

 4. Modify the provider files

 This is where you'll decide what you want to happen once a user is connected to the provider.
 For example, you may want to create a new user in your database, or you may want to update an existing user with new data from the provider (eg. a Twitch username).

+A few notes on the current example providers, and the use-cases they are meant to serve.
+All of these can be changed easily to fit your needs.

+- **Coinbase**: Grab the user's ethereum address so you can send them crypto.
+- **Twitch**: Grab the user's Twitch username.
+- **Chess.com**: Used as a login provider, but you could easily modify it to just grab user data.
+- **Plaid**: Their OAuth2 implementation requires some additional code which I've intentially excluded to keep things here clean + simple.
+I don't recommend using this as a template for new providers.
+Also, Plaid is an evil company and you should try to avoid using them.
 ## Next steps

 - [ ] Add more providers (your help needed!)
 - [ ] Create a developer dashboard for generating new API OAuth client credentials, using RedwoodJS.
-This is only tangentially related, but we are planning to build it anyways, so I thought I'd mention it here.
+This is tangentially related, but we are planning to build it anyways, so I thought I'd mention it here.

 ## Resources 🧑‍💻

 OAuth Server libraries: https://oauth.net/code/nodejs/